Simplicial cochain algebras for diffeological spaces: The main results

-All dffeological spaces and smooth maps form a category $\mathsf{Diff}$.
+All diffeological spaces and smooth maps form a category $\mathsf{Diff}$.
 Let $(X, \D^X)$ be a diffeological space.
-We say that a subset $A$ of $X$ is $D$-{\it open} (open for short) if $p^{-1}(A)$ is open for each plot $p \in \D^X$, where the domain of the plot is equipped with the standard topology.
+We say that a subset $A$ of $X$ is $D$-{\it open} if $p^{-1}(A)$ is open for each plot $p \in \D^X$, where the domain of the plot is equipped with the standard topology.
 This topology is called the {\it $D$-topology} on $X$.
 Observe that for a subset $A$ of $X$, the $D$-topology of the sub-diffeology on $A$ coincides with the sub-topology of the $D$-topology on $X$ if $A$ is $D$-open; see \cite[Lemma 3.17]{C-S-W}.

 We here recall the de Rham complex $\Omega^*(X)$ of a diffeological space $(X, \D^X)$ in the sense of Souriau \cite{So}.
-For an open set $U$ of ${\mathbb R}^n$, let $\D^X(U)$ be the set of plots with $U$ as the domain and $\wedge^*(U) = \{h : U \longrightarrow \wedge^*(\oplus_{i=1}^{n} {\mathbb R}dx_i ) \mid h \ \text{is smooth}\}$ the usual de Rham complex of $U$.
+For an open set $U$ of ${\mathbb R}^n$, let $\D^X(U)$ be the set of plots with $U$ as the domain and $\Lambda^*(U) = \{h : U \longrightarrow \wedge^*(\oplus_{i=1}^{n} {\mathbb R}dx_i ) \mid h \ \text{is smooth}\}$ the usual de Rham complex of $U$.
 Let $\mathsf{Open}$ denote the category consisting of open sets of Euclidian spaces and smooth maps between them.
-We can regard $\D^X( \ )$ and $\wedge^*( \ )$ as functors from $\mathsf{Open}^{\text{op}}$ to $\mathsf{Sets}$ the category of sets.
-A $p$-{\it form} is a natural transformation from $\D^X( \ )$ to $\wedge^*( \ )$.
+We can regard $\D^X( \ )$ and $\Lambda^*( \ )$ as functors from $\mathsf{Open}^{\text{op}}$ to $\mathsf{Sets}$ the category of sets.
+A $p$-{\it form} is a natural transformation from $\D^X( \ )$ to $\Lambda^*( \ )$.
 Then the de Rham complex $\Omega^*(X)$ is the cochain algebra consisting of $p$-forms for $p\geq 0$; that is, $\Omega^*(X)$ is the direct sum of

-with the cochain algebra structure defined by that of $\wedge^*(U)$ pointwisely.
+with the cochain algebra structure induced by that of $\Lambda^*(U)$ pointwisely.
 We mention that the interpretation above of the de Rham complex appears in \cite{P} and \cite{I-I}.
-In what follows, we may use the terminology a {\it differential graded algebra} (for short, abbreviated DGA) for a cochain algebra.

-\begin{rem} The category $\mathsf{Open}$ is regarded as a concrete site endowed with coverages consisting of open covers; see \cite[Lemma 4.14]{B-H}.
-Then the result \cite[Proposition 4.15]{B-H} yields that the functor $\D^X$ is a concrete sheaf on $\mathsf{Open}$.
-On the other hand, the functor $\wedge^p$ is a sheaf for each $p \geq 0$ but not concrete in general.
-It is readily seen that $\wedge^p$ is a concrete sheaf if and only if $p=0$. \end{rem}
+The de Rham complex defined above is certainly a generalization of the usual de Rham complex of a manifold.